 - Sodium Hydroxide – 254 grams

-Use your favorite fragrance or essential oil blend.
+(Affiliate link) Use your favorite fragrance or essential oil blend.
 I used a happy essential oil blend of orange, litsea, lavender and a splash of peppermint.
 I used 30 grams total.
+If you’re looking for a good place to get essential oils, I HIGHLY recommend Appalachian Valley Natural Products.
+I love their products and their shipping is super fast!

 Rainbow Soap Colors